 - Submit and receive approval of their research project from the director of the 1693 Scholars Program

-- Submit the product of their project to director of the 1693 Scholars Program at the end of the summer
+- Submit the product of their project to the director of the 1693 Scholars Program at the end of their research

-- Present their work at a Charles Center-sponsored Undergraduate Research Symposium
+- Present their work at W&M’s Undergraduate Research Month in April

 For her project, Meredith conducted interviews with mothers in Ghana to inform effective water and sanitation health interventions in the community.